kanchanchy/kanchanchy.github.io/_pages/about.md

 I worked as a Research & Development Intern at [Wherobots Inc](https://wherobots.com/) during Spring 2023 and Fall 2023.
 Besides, I obtained my Master of Science in Computer Science from Arizona State University in 2022.
 Before joining Arizona State University, I obtained my Bachelor of Science in Computer Science and Engineering from Chittagong University of Engineering and Technology in 2014.
 I also worked as a Software Engineer with several IT companies during the period of 2015 to 2018.

+<p style="color: red;">⭐ I will be joining Marquette University as a Tenure-Track Assistant Professor of Computer Science in Fall 2025.
+I am looking for PhD students to join my lab starting from Fall 2025 or Spring 2026.
+If you are interested and your interest alligns with my research, please send me an email with your CV, transcripts, and other relevant materials.⭐</p>

 Research Interests
 ======